evanxg852000/cs186-project-gitbook/assignments/proj2/submission.md

 ## Submitting via upload <a id="submitting-via-upload"></a>

 If your GitHub account has access to many repos, the Gradescope UI might time out while trying to load which repos you have available.
-If this is the case for you, you can submit your code directly using via upload.
-You can zip up your source code with `python3 zip.py --assignment proj2` and submit that directly to the autograder.
+If this is the case for you, you can submit your code directly using `via upload`: zip your source code with `python3 zip.py --assignment proj2` and submit that directly to the autograder.

 ## Partners

 Only one partner has to submit, but please make sure to add the other partner to the Gradescope submission.
 Slip minutes will be calculated individually.
 For example, if partner A has 10 slip minutes remaining and partner B has 20 slip minutes remaining and they submit 20 minutes late, partner A will be subject to the late penalty (1/3 off partner A's score) while partner B will have 0 remaining slip minutes and no late penalty applied to partner B's score.
-If you wish to make individual submissions at separate times, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScdiUaMsn6U85pzY8vM8coh3iS_gnVxzLi6W3JWRGwnfXA6qA/viewform?usp=sf_link) so you aren't flagged for academic dishonesty.

 ## Grade breakdown

-* 60% of your grade will be made up of tests released to you \(the tests that we provided in
+* 60% of your grade will be made up of tests released to you \(the tests that we provided in `database.index.*`\).

-  `database.index.*`\).

 * 40% of your grade will be made up of hidden, unreleased tests that we will run on your submission after the deadline.